-The best instant messaging software for business will be cross-platform, so regardless if your team is using Mac, PC, ChromeOS, Android, or iOS, they’ll be able to chat and stay in contact, share files, and collaborate on all company plans.
+The best instant messaging software for business will be cross-platform, so regardless if your team is using Mac, PC, Chrome OS, Android, or iOS, they’ll be able to chat and stay in contact, share files, and collaborate on all company plans.

 While most business solutions cost money and use a recurring subscription model, having a fair pricing plan will be critical in choosing the right instant messaging software for your business because it will be complicated to change in the future if you pick one you can’t afford over time.

 Spike is an all-in-one productivity platform that delivers business chat for teams as part of a wider suite of work tools.
 It excels at serving as an instant messaging software in business because it’s built on top of something every business already uses: email.

 The Simplicity Of Chat, The Power Of Email

 Spike turns your average inbox into a supercharged instant messaging tool that’s easy to use because it looks and feels like a messenger application.
 The simplicity of email, a tool that practically every employee is already comfortable with, has been brought into the 21st century by stripping away all the unwanted clutter like headers and signatures.